michelestofella/morris/README.md

 * **t**: it is a float64 array of size *Nstep*
 * **y**: it is a float64 array of size *Nstep* that represents the solution of the differential equation

-The program **rk4.py** also contains two tests: to test the algorithm you should write the following command line in the python console, taking care you are in the same directory in which the file is stored:
+The program **rk4.py** also contains three tests: to test the algorithm you should write the following command line in the python console, taking care you are in the same directory in which the file is stored:
   ```
   !pytest rk4.py
   ```